The Framework for

 ---

-Standalone validator for controllers, CLI, API, and imports.
+✅ Validation Service Standalone validator for controllers, CLI, API, and imports.

-- Custom error messages per field
+- Custom rules and error messages

-$validated = Validator::make($data, [
+$v = Validator::make($data, [

 'email' => 'required|email',

-'status' => 'in:draft,published',
+'status' => 'in:draft,published,archived',

 ]);